Equity through literacy.

 A literate Tasmania is an essential foundation for long-term economic and social renewal in Tasmania, with the potential to break down intergenerational and regional disadvantage and build social cohesion and resilience.

-Intergenerational and regional disadvantage as well as lower education attainment among young people have been identified in numerous reports into the state of the Tasmania economy, and, most recently, in the Premier’s Economic and Social Recovery Advisory Council (PESRAC) Interim Report as areas of current challenge in Tasmania.
+Intergenerational and regional disadvantage as well as lower education attainment among young people have been identified in numerous reports into the state of the Tasmania economy as areas of current challenge in Tasmania.

 Almost one in two Tasmanians of working age are functionally illiterate.
 Without functional literacy skills as an adult, an individual has difficulty engaging in the activities of daily life as well as in the broader economy and community, including meaningful employment.
 Not only do poor functional literacy skills have lifelong implications for individuals, but the consequences for the economy are also wide-reaching.